 We do not charge service charges on all developments but where these are charged, they are set to cover the costs of specific services required on the development, and as a result do vary widely.
-We provide annual statements with a detailed breakdown of the costs of the services delivered and welcome any suggestions from residents to improve or reduce the services provided.
+We provide annual statements with a detailed breakdown of the costs of the services delivered and welcome suggestions from residents to improve or reduce the services provided.
 Any improvements to services are considered in the light of potentially higher service charges and balanced against the added benefit to residents.

 We continually scrutinise performance, costs and tenant satisfaction in delivering our services and understand the factors which influence our decisions.
-We complete a comprehensive tenant satisfaction survey every 3 years and the results, independently analysed, are extremely positive.
-This year, despite the disruption to services by the pandemic and an increase in demand for services generally, all of the key indicators show overall satisfaction remains within the top quartile.
+We will complete a comprehensive tenant satisfaction and 'perception' survey every 2 years and the results will be independently analysed.

+The most recent survey was extremely positive and encouraging, despite the disruption to services by the Covid pandemic and an increase in demand for services generally, all of the key indicators show overall satisfaction remains within the top quartile.
 The Association also achieved a Net Promoter Score of 67, which remains one of the highest in the sector.

 The Association does not only rely on the outcomes from our text, postal and telephone surveys.
 In addition to this, we regularly meet with groups of residents to ask them about the quality of their home, the services we provide and overall value for money.
 We do this at the same time as offering training and distributing information about local services.
 We continually work with tenants to ensure that our services meet our tenants' expectations in terms of quality and value for money.
-The Residents' Scrutiny Panel has agreed a programme of service reviews and is committed to helping the Association improve its services further.
+The Residents' Scrutiny Panel has an agreed programme of service reviews and is committed to helping the Association improve its services further.